-In chest radiology, reticular and linear opacification refers to a broad sub-group of pulmonary opacification caused by a decrease in the gas to soft tissue ratio caused by a pathological process centred in and around the pulmonary interstitium.
+In chest radiology, reticular and linear opacification refers to a broad subgroup of pulmonary opacification caused by a decrease in the gas to soft tissue ratio due to a pathological process centred in or around the pulmonary interstitium.
 This includes thickening of any of the interstitial compartments by blood, water, tumour, cells, fibrous disease or any combination thereof.
-The thickening of the interstitium can be reticular, reticulonodular, linear where the predominant pattern is a result of the underlying pathological process.
+The thickening of the interstitium can be reticular, reticulonodular, or linear where the predominant pattern is a result of the underlying pathological process.

 The reticular interstitial pattern refers to a complex network of curvilinear opacities that usually involved the lung diffusely.
 They can be subdivided by their size (fine, medium or coarse).
 The subdivision refers to the size of the lucent spaces created by the intersection of lines:

-- coarse (>10 mm): cystic spaces caused by parenchymal descruction, e.g. usual interstitial pneumonia, pulmonary sarcoidosis, pulmonary Langerhans cell histiocytosis
+- coarse (>10 mm): cystic spaces caused by parenchymal destruction, e.g. usual interstitial pneumonia, pulmonary sarcoidosis, pulmonary Langerhans cell histiocytosis

-A reticulonodular interstitial pattern is produced by either, overlap of reticular shadows, or by the presence of reticular shadowing and pulmonary nodules.
-While this is a relatively common appearance on a chest radiograph, very few diseases are confirmed to show this patten pathologically.
-Examples include: silicosis, pulmonary sarcoidosis, lymphangitis carcinomatosis.
+A reticulonodular interstitial pattern is produced by either overlap of reticular shadows or by the presence of reticular shadowing and pulmonary nodules.
+While this is a relatively common appearance on a chest radiograph, very few diseases are confirmed to show this pattern pathologically.
+Examples include:

 Axial interstitial thickening is difficult to distinguish from airways disease that result in bronchial wall thickening, (e.g. bronchiectasis, asthma) and most often seen in interstitial pulmonary oedema.
 Peripheral interstitial involvement is seen in interstitial pulmonary oedema, lymphangitis carcinomatosis and acute viral or atypical bacterial pneumonia.